vg-json-data/sm-json-data/region/region-readme.md

 ## Folder Structure
 This folder is split up into sub-folders, one for each main region in Super Metroid.
 Each region is then split into several `json` files, one for each (somewhat arbitrarily-defined) sub-area.
 Please note that there is one exception to this rule: Inner Maridia is considered as one large sub-area, but was still further split-up into three region files to keep their size manageable.

-Region sub-folders also contain an image for most individual rooms with more than a few nodes, to show how the nodes are placed and connected within that room.
+Region sub-folders also contain a folder called `roomDiagrams` which contains an image for most individual rooms with more than a few nodes, to show how the nodes are placed and connected within that room.

 The root section of this folder also contains `cleanup.json`, which has miscellaneous rooms which were missing from the wiki.
 These may be moved into the proper region at some point.